sourcegraph/handbook/content/departments/product-engineering/engineering/cloud/delivery/on-call.md

 Keep notes about any incidents, alerts, and priority support issues during your shift.
 They'll come in handy when you transition your duties to the next Incoming Engineer On-Call.

 ## Ending On-Call Rotation
+Having a formal end to your on-call shift is intended to provide a way to debrief and promote a healthy relationship with on-call duties to reduce burnout.

+While not prescriptive, you should take measures to reduce disruptions so you may focus on your project work.

 ### Leave Slack Channels